hilali-msc/intro-to-building-webapps/setup_dev_environment/install_generator.md

 Once that process finished running, you will be able to generate a new project skeleton based on the `generator-webapp` template.

 **Please Note:** The latest version of the `generator-webapp` module was recently redesigned to use a task manager called `Gulp`.
-This book will eventually be changed to catch up to the switch to `Gulp` but for a variety of reasons it's beneficial to stick with `Grunt` for now. (`Grunt` is still used by the other generator we will use throughout this book, the `generator-angular` module.)
+This book will eventually be updated to catch up to the switch to `Gulp` but for a variety of reasons it's beneficial to stick with `Grunt` for now. (`Grunt` is still used by the other generator we will use throughout this book, the `generator-angular` module.)